 1967 Stage and film legend Vivien Leigh dies at age 54.
 Winner of an Academy Award for her star-making performance as Scarlett O'Hara in the film Gone With the Wind, Leigh also starred as Blanche DuBois in the Laurence Olivier-directed London premiere of A Streetcar Named Desire, a role she repeated on film.
-Among her other stage credits was the 1963 musical version of Tovarich.
+Among her other stage credits was the 1963 musical Tovarich.

 1980 Twenty years after he was crowned King Arthur to Julie Andrews' Guenevere, Richard Burton takes on the role once more in a revival of Camelot.
-The musical by Alan Jay Lerner and Frederick Loewe plays at Lincoln Center's New York State Theatre and co-stars Christine Ebersole as the Lady to Burton's King.
+The musical by Alan Jay Lerner and Frederick Loewe plays at Lincoln Center's New York State Theater and co-stars Christine Ebersole as the Lady to Burton's King.

 1982 A stage adaptation of the film musical Seven Brides for Seven Brothers opens to withering reviews on Broadway.
 The cast pickets The New York Times, but to no avail.
 The production closes after just 5 performances.
 Featured in the cast are Debby Boone and David Carroll.